There’s some mighty things to do in Buncrana in Donegal.

 Treat yourself to a fluffy pancake or an indulgent breakfast burrito.
 Or whatever that thing is on the right in the photo above!

-A ramble along Lisfannon Beach regularly tops guides to the best things to do in Buncrana, and for good reason – a sunrise or sunset stroll here is the bees-knees!
+A ramble along Lisfannon Beach (5-minute drive) regularly tops guides to the best things to do in Buncrana, and for good reason – a sunrise or sunset stroll here is the bees-knees!

 Located south of Buncrana in Donegal, Lisfannon Beach’s arcing boomerang shape rewards visitors with wonderful panoramas of a unique setting.